-Appendix D - Safety Contour and Water Level Adjustment
+Appendix D – Enhanced Safety Contour and Water Level Adjustment

-User Selectable Safety Contour
+Enhanced Safety Contour

-This Appendix defines how the “User Selectable Safety Contour” feature is defined and implemented.
+This Appendix defines how the “Enhanced Safety Contour” (ESC) feature is defined and implemented.

-User selectable safety contour means creation of the safety contour from the bathymetric grid data based on the value set by the user.
+Enhanced Safety Contour, or ESC, means creation of the safety contour from the bathymetric grid data based on the value set by the user.

-NOTE: On an ECDIS without the User Selectable Safety Contour feature, the user sets the value for the safety contour, but if the exact value is not found from the available depth information in S-101 or S-57 then the safety contour defaults to the next deepest which may be over 10 metres deeper than the value set by the user.
-The User Selectable Safety Contour feature addresses this issue
+NOTE: On an S-100 ECDIS with the Enhanced Safety Contour feature switched off (or an S-57 ECDIS), the user sets the value for the safety contour, but if the exact value is not found from the available depth information then the safety contour defaults to the next deepest which may be over 10 metres deeper than the value set by the user.
+The Enhanced Safety Contour feature addresses this issue.

-The contents of this appendix are not currently integrated in the existing S-100 portrayal mechanisms specified in S-100 Part 9.
+The contents of this Appendix are not currently integrated with the existing S-100 portrayal mechanisms specified in S-100 Edition 5.2.0 Part 9.
 This may be rectified in future editions of S-100.
 Until then, this appendix contains the normative specification for these features and may use different language, terms and conventions than S-100 itself.

 In these processes an end user selects:

-Suppression of certain S-101 features by S-102.
+Suppression of specific S-101 features by S-102.

 A Safety Contour value of their choice.

 When a user selects a safety contour value, outside areas of S-102 coverage the source for the displayed safety contour is the existing S-101 ENC (or S-57 ENC in dual-fuel mode).

-When the safety contour has been generated from S-102 data then the area over which it is generated, that is the S-102 coverage area, must be surrounded by a boundary line using colour token DEPWL see Figure C-4-1.
+When the safety contour has been generated from S-102 data then the area over which it is generated, that is the S-102 coverage area, must be surrounded by a boundary line using colour token DEPWL see Figure D-1-1.